 You can click on an individual employee’s card to see detailed transaction information at any time.
 This allows you to view the spending data at your company in real time.
 If a card is lost or misused, you can shut the card on or off within seconds by tapping on your mobile screen or clicking your mouse.

 A Visa API is an application programming interface.
 This is a set of protocols that allows different program components to communicate with each other.
 A card API can be used by a developer so that it can integrate with your software.

 A Visa API allows you to generate cards from within your proprietary programs.
 It can also help your business to automate your expense management workflow.
 You can use the Visa API to integrate your cards with your accounting software so that transaction data flows into it in real time when purchases are made.
-Your employees can take pictures of their receipts that can be sent together with the transaction information so that your AP staff do not have to try to find receipts that employees have forgotten to submit.
-The API can also allow you to create your own application to set daily spending limits, turn the cards off or on from their smartphones, restrict spending by merchant category codes, and bake their expense policies into the cards.
+This would allow you to create your own application to set daily spending limits, turn the cards off or on from their smartphones, restrict spending by merchant category codes, and bake their expense policies into the cards.

 Reloadable Visa cards have several beneficial security features for consumers and businesses.
 The security of cards is an important consideration for people.
-Reloadable cards can’t be used to access your checking account.
-They also use 256-bit SSL encryption technology to protect you.
+Reloadable cards use 256-bit SSL encryption technology to help protect you.

 Visa cards also offer a number of security features.
 They allow your business to restrict spending by time, category, location, and amount.
 If you will be dealing with a new vendor, you can also generate a virtual card number that can expire as soon as a single purchase is made.